LET-99-dependent spatial restriction of active force generators makes spindle's position robust: Modelling the positional switch on oscillation onset

 We solved this system numerically using trapezoidal rule and backward differentiation formula of order 2 (TR-BDF2 algorithm) \citep{hosea96}.
-Since we linearised the equations and kept the anterior centrosome at a fixed position, we could explore only reasonable parameter variations when performing the final position parameter sensitivity analysis (Fig. 5, Supplementary Fig. S7).
-As a sanity check, we observed that modest variations in the force generator on-rate, thought to translate polarity cues \citep{rodriguez16}, modulated the final position as expected from experiments \citep{grill01,colombo03}.
-To ensure that our simulation correctly converged to the final position, we varied the spindle initial position and observed no significant change in the final position (Supplementary Fig. S7E).
+Since we linearised the equations and kept the anterior centrosome at a fixed position, we could explore only reasonable parameter variations when performing the final position parameter sensitivity analysis \citep[Figures 6A, 7A-C, 8 ]{bouvrais18} (Figure \ref{fig5}).
+As a sanity check, we observed that modest variations in the force generator on-rate, thought to translate polarity cues \citep{rodriguez17}, modulated the final position \citep[Figure 7A]{bouvrais18} as expected from experiments \citep{grill01,colombo03}.
+To ensure that our simulation correctly converged to the final position, we varied the spindle's initial position and observed no significant change in its final position (Figure \ref{fig5}C).

-\subsection{Result and discussion: resistance of the final position to changes in force generator quantity and dynamics}